-Armando Christian Pérez, Pitbull in the artistic world, is an American singer, rapper, songwriter, and music producer of Cuban descent, born on January 15, 1981, in Miami, Florida, United States.
-He has two sisters from his mother's previous marriages.
-His childhood was marked by significant instability due to his mother's alcoholism, who had been sexually abused by her cousins during her childhood and was also a victim of violence from her own mother.
-He lived for a time with neighbors who had two children of his age and attended the same school until his mother found a job and was able to recover.
-Pitbull's mother emigrated to the United States through Operation Peter Pan, which the artist is grateful for, as it allowed him to be born in a free country.
+Armando Christian Pérez, Pitbull in the artistic world, is an American singer, rapper, songwriter, and music producer of Cuban descent born on January 15, 1981, in Miami, Florida, United States.
+He has two sisters from his mother’s previous marriages.
+His childhood was marked by significant instability due to his mother’s alcoholism, who had been sexually abused by her cousins in her youth and was also a victim of violence from her own mother.
+He lived for a time with neighbors who had two children of his age and attended the same school until his mother found work and was able to recover.
+Pitbull's mother immigrated to the United States through Operation Peter Pan, something for which the artist expresses gratitude as it allowed him to be born in a free country.

-His stage name was adopted thanks to a friend who, upon hearing him rap in his early freestyle days, told him that he handled words just like a dog of that breed, which wouldn't let go of its prey once it caught it.
+His stage name was adopted thanks to a friend who, upon hearing him rap in his early freestyle years, told him that he did with words what a dog of that breed does when it catches its prey—it doesn't let go.
 He is also known as Mr. 305 or Mr. Worldwide.

-In 2005, Pitbull released his first album, M.I.A.M.I., where he fused hip-hop with reggaeton and sold 500,000 copies.
-From that moment on, his career became unstoppable, leading to collaboration requests from other artists, highlighting the uniqueness of his persona.
+In 2005, Pitbull released his first album, M.I.A.M.I., where he fused hip-hop with reggaeton, selling 500,000 copies.
+From that moment on, his career was unstoppable, and he received collaboration requests from other artists, thanks to the uniqueness of his persona.

 In his next album, Mariel—named in honor of his father who emigrated from Cuba in the 80s during the opening of that port—he appears alongside Shakira, Wyclef Jean, among others.

-With his fourth album The Boatlift, he achieved a placement of the song "I Know You Want Me" at number two on the Billboard Hot 100.
-Three years later, the single "Give Me Everything" from his fifth album Armando became number one on the Billboard Hot 100.
-Many of his songs have reached number one on the charts in countries across Europe, America, and the United States itself.
+With his fourth album The Boatlift, he managed to place the song "I Know You Want Me" at number two on the Billboard Hot 100.
+Three years later, the single "Give Me Everything" from his fifth album Armando reached number one on the Billboard Hot 100.
+Many of his songs have topped the charts in countries across Europe, America, and the United States itself.

-He recorded tracks for movie soundtracks: Men in Black 3 (2012), The Penguins of Madagascar (2013).
+He recorded themes for movie soundtracks: Men in Black 3 (2012), The Penguins of Madagascar (2013).
 In 2019, he lent his voice to the character of the dog in the children's film Ugly Dolls, where he also contributed to the music.
-He has participated in charity campaigns, such as the recording of the song "We Are the World" alongside other renowned artists, aimed at raising funds for the victims of the earthquake that struck Haiti in 2010.
-Additionally, he has served as a host for events like the American Music Awards (2014).
+He has participated in charitable campaigns, such as recording the song "We Are the World" alongside other renowned artists, aimed at raising funds for the victims of the earthquake that struck Haiti in 2010.
+Additionally, he has hosted events like the American Music Awards (2014).

-In 2013, he contributed to the creation and funding of a public educational center, Sports Leadership and Management, in Little Havana, the neighborhood of his childhood, where he aims to support the development and education of young people through their involvement in sports and a method that combines fun with learning.
+In 2013, he contributed to the creation and funding of a public educational center, Sports Leadership and Management, in Little Havana, the neighborhood of his childhood, where he aims to support the development and education of young people through their engagement with sports and a method that combines fun with learning.

 He has collaborated with well-known representatives of international music: Jennifer López, Shakira, Marc Anthony, Enrique Iglesias, Eminem, Usher, Christina Aguilera, Kesha, Chris Brown, among others.